h8r-dev/nocalhost-vscode-plugin/README.md

-# ForkMain for Visual Code
+# ForkMain for Visual Studio Code

 ForkMain for VS Code brings the power and convenience of IDEs to cloud-native Kubernetes application development.
 It helps you to increase agility and speed to develop cloud-native applications on Kubernetes.